 The above is the structure we recommend, however it also depends on how many essays/ short answers are to be brainstormed per school.
 How much are you and your brainstormer are able to cover in each session.

-From our experience over the years, we have try and structure the sessions to ensure students maximize each session.
-However as in any creative process, we are very flexible.
+From our experience over the years, we have structured the sessions to ensure students maximize each session.
+However as in any creative process, we are very flexible and it depends on the flow of the call and how well you have filled the BS form before the call.
 As our students would swear by, our team has gone above and beyond and we have ensured that we leave no stone unturned in discussing each and every essay prompt and ensuring that no essay gets submitted unless it meets our standards.

 17] I want a free session/ 10 minute call with counsellor.
 Can you arrange that?